 I called a friend to see if he would come to the funeral with me.
 I knew I would appreciate any kindness and support that day.
 There were beautiful pictures.
 There were hundreds of family and friends.
 I cried from the moment I stepped into the building.
 Before the meeting began I stepped out to find some tissue, and came upon the procession of family and friends, moving from the viewing room to the chapel.

 The scene, that I will always remember, was Lori coming around the corner holding Lucy.
 There were many wet eyes, including hers.
 But she was smiling.
 Her eyes were sparkly, like they always have been.
 And she was holding and comforting Lucy.
 Lucy's face was soaked with tears and her red eyes could not conceal her sadness.
+The idea of those sweet children missing their father broke my heart.
+Someone behind her was holding Spencer, perhaps still to young to understand what was happening, but still solemn.

 The funeral was beautiful.
 Wes' father and mother spoke- revealing his love for the Book of Mormon and memorization.
 His brother spoke, revealing the true Christ-like pillar of a man that he was.
 His good friend spoke of reckless times and friendships that began in 3rd grade and lasted through life.
 They spoke of the power of his influence on all those around him.
 An entire ward of young men on missions compared to a neighboring ward with half of the results, because of the influence of Wes Truman.
 Wes changed people.